kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 That's the best way to describe it: `XMLHttpRequest` "requests" information from a server, then places it on a web page.
 It does this "asynchronously", meaning that *it loads the information onto specific parts of the page without having to completely reload or refresh the page.*
 <a name="brief-history-ajax"></a>
 ### A brief history of AJAX
-The roots of AJAX goes back to roughly early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous data requests inside its Outlook Web Access application.
+The roots of AJAX goes back to roughly late 1988/early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous data requests inside its Outlook Web Access application.
 Due to a disagreement between Microsoft and Sun (who owned Java), Microsoft removed Java from their application.

 Outlook Web Access still needed to make asynchronous requests, or, "async" requests.
 Because of this, Microsoft created the [XMLHTTP object](http://msdn.microsoft.com/en-us/library/ie/ms537505%28v=vs.85%29.aspx, "Read more about the XMLHTTP Object") to do just that, bundling it into Internet Explorer 5 when it was released in March 1999.

-XMLHTTP was not made directly accessible to the web browser, meaning that you couldn't access it by adding `window.XMLHTTP` somewhere in your JavaScript code.
-Instead, it was bundled inside of another object called
-<a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>, which helps software interact with Microsoft apps.

-Other browsers added `XMLHttpRequest` directly to the browser.
-Microsoft would eventually do the same with the release of Internet Explorer 7.
+Other browsers added the object as well, but with a slightly different implementation and called it `XMLHttpRequest`.
+With the release of Internet Explorer 7, Microsoft would copy this implementation and also name their object `XMLHttpRequest`.

-`XMLHttpRequest`, or `xhr`, was used to create to web applications that loaded data asynchronous and without refreshing the page in its entirety.
-The most notable applications came from Google: specifically Google Maps and Gmail.
+`XMLHttpRequest`, or `xhr`, was used to create to web applications that loaded data asynchronously, without page refreshes.
+The most notable applications came from Google: specifically Google Maps and [Google Suggest](http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/ "Read about Google Suggest").

 These web applications demonstrated how useful `xhr` was but the developer community as a whole didn't really take note.
 That all changed in February 2005, when [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).

 Garret described AJAX as _Asynchronous JavaScript + XML_: he went onto say that it wasn't a technology but rather "several technologies, each flourishing in its own right, coming together in powerful new ways."
 The technologies were: XHTML, CSS, the Document Object Model(DOM), XML/XSLT, XMLHttpRequest, and JavaScript would bring all of these things together.

 <a name="ajax-javascript"></a>
 ### Write AJAX with JavaScript
 <a name="xhr-feature-detection"></a>
 #### XHR feature detection
+As mentioned, Microsoft's XHR implementation was different from other browsers until they released IE7.
+But when AJAX started to become popular, older versions were still in use.

+In the older versions, XMLHTTP was not a directly accessible object in the web browser, meaning that you couldn't access it by adding `window.XMLHTTP` somewhere in your JavaScript code.
+Instead, it was bundled inside of another object called
+<a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>, which helps software interact with Microsoft apps.

-AJAX's rise in popularity occurred at a time when both Internet Explorer version's 6 and lower were still in wide use.
-Since those browsers implemented `xhr` differently from all the others by placing it inside of `window.ActiveXObject`, any code using it needed to include some sort of feature-detection system to make sure that it worked in all the browsers.
+This meant that you had to write some sort of feature-detection system in your code to make sure that it worked in all the browsers.
 The simplest version of this code looked similar to this (<a href="/samples/ajax-tutorial-samples/sample01/" target="blank">view the example</a>):

 {% prism javascript %}
 // sample/01scripts.js